Magic System

 A pact with Raphael, archangel of healing, might require the mortal to diligently strive to prevent war, and also to act with kindness and honor at all times.
 It might grant celestial summoning, healing and boost.

 A pact with Shub-Niggurath, the infamous black goat of a thousand young who dwells beyond the universe, might require the mortal to aid any aberrations who find their way into the material universe, and to act with bissonomy at all times.
-It might grant aberrant summoning, necromancy and transit.
+It might grant aberrant summoning, hexing and space manipulation.
 Note that “bissonomy” cannot be translated into any language mortals can speak, so no sane mortal would promise it.
 Also, repeated mental contact with Shub-Niggurath will eventually count as being “touched by the chaos beyond reality” and make the shaman a (possibly latent) psyker as well.

 Spell Slots